SolidBench/rdf-dataset-fragmenter.js/README.md

 }
 ```
 #### Shape Index Fragmentation Strategy
-Fragmentation strategy that generate a shape index in each sub-datasets.
+Fragmentation strategy generating a shape index in each sub-datasets.
 The sub-datasets are defined by the IRI template at the field `datasetPatterns`.

 ```json